-Christopher St John# WRIGHT
+Christopher St John# Wright

 - Born: Q2 1887, Islington, London

-- Died: 29 Jan 1940, St. Columbus Hospital, Hampstead, London at age 52
+- Died: 29 Jan 1940, St. Columbus Hospital, Hampstead, London aged 52

 - Buried: 5 Jul 1940, Hendon Park Cemetery, Mill Hill, London

-General Notes:
+Notes:

 Christopher St John Wright (known as 'St John' to avoid confusion with his father) was born in Islington in 1887 and was educated (like his brothers) at Felsted School, Essex - his father being the local doctor.
 At Felsted he excelled at Athletics (track and cross country), but appears to have been less academically inclined (although he finished top in his year in Science in the Lower V).
 In adult life he worked on tea and rubber plantations in Ceylon and Malaya, the evidence appears to suggest that he went into this line of work straight from school (apparantely starting immediately as a Plantation Manager).
-His wife died young at which point his only child Ann was sent back to the UK to live with her grandmother whilst Christopher continued to live in the East, although he appears to have visited the UK fairly regularly.
+His wife died young at which point his only child Ann was sent back to the UK to live with her paternal grandmother whilst Christopher continued to live in the East, although he appears to have visited the UK fairly regularly.
 At a relatively young age Christopher became seriously ill (Cancer of the Tongue) and returned to live in the UK in a property he owned in Pimlico (which was split up into flats).
 He died in 1940 aged 52, three months before his daughters wedding.

 For pictures from his photo album see the 'George-Powell etc.' annexe from the main page on this site.
 Have another photo of him with his brother George (on the right) taken by Hellis & Sons, London - see under his brother George.